yukunf/SC1015-miniproject/README.md

 **Support Vector Machine (SVM) model**

 We used a SVM as a regression model to help predict heart disease with the same predictors as our baseline model.
-The SVM we used was deploying a linear kernel.
+The SVM we used deployed a linear kernel.

 **Grid Search**